 Let’s get started:

-The free version of Awesome Support is a great one to get started with if your needs are simple and you want to test the waters.
+Awesome Support is a great tool to get started with if your needs are simple and you want to test the waters.
 With this plugin, you can:

 - Add a support portal to your WordPress site.